 All elements that are indicated in the blue color are clickable – for example if you click on the name of card, that card will open.

 The orange rectangle markers indicate the notifications that are unread.
 Opening a card will mark them as read automatically.

-In the example above, card "Paper jam on HP ML20166" has updates that you have not seen since the last time you have viewed it.
+In the example above, card has updates that you have not seen since the last time you have viewed it.

 If you think you get too many notifications or the topics that you get notified about are not of interest anymore, just unfollow those cards by clicking the eye symbol Unfollow in the menu on the left side of a Card: